Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks: Methodology

-In our model, each SAGEConv layer, except for the final layer, is followed by batch normalization to stabilize training and a ReLU as an activation function.
-The final SAGEConv layer outputs the representations used for classification, which pass through a softmax activation function to produce classification probabilities for each of the metal-binding and non-binding classes.
+In our model, each SAGEConv layer, except for the final layer, is followed by batch normalization to stabilize training and a ReLU activation function.
+The final SAGEConv layer outputs node representations that are passed through a softmax activation function to produce class probabilities for the metal-binding and non-binding classes.

+Finally, a new set of graphs $\mathcal{G}'$ is constructed for the metal-type predictor.
+These graphs are the connected components of the subgraph induced by the residues predicted as metal-binding and follow the general definition in Section~\ref{subsubsec:def}.
+Edges and node features are inherited from the original networks in $\mathcal{G}$.
+The resulting graphs $\mathcal{G}'$ are then passed to the metal-type predictor to predict the associated metal type for each residue.

-\subsection{Metal-type Predictor}
+\subsection{Metal-Type Predictor}

-The goal of the metal-type predictor is to identify the specific type of metal associated with each residue in the graphs formed by residues predicted to be metal-binding by the \texttt{MBGNN} metal-binding predictor.
-Following the approach described in Section \ref{subsec:mbp}, we employed a similar SAGEConv-based GNN architecture with $N_2$ layers, where $N_2$ denotes the number of layers in the network.
-In this architecture, each layer updates the representation of each residue node by aggregating information from its neighboring nodes through the SAGEConv operation.
-Each SAGEConv layer is followed by batch normalization and a ReLU activation function, except for the final layer.
-The first SAGEConv layer reduces the input features to a lower-dimensional hidden space, while the subsequent layers refine these representations even further.
-The final layer maps the learned residue-level representations to the output dimension corresponding to the different metal types.
-These outputs then pass through a softmax activation function to generate classification probabilities for each metal type.
+The metal-type predictor assigns a specific metal type to each residue in $\mathcal{G}'$.
+We again use a SAGEConv-based GNN with $N_{type}$ layers for this prediction task, leveraging its inductive nature and ability to capture local residue features via co-evolutionary relationships.
+Each SAGEConv layer, except for the last, is followed by batch normalization and a ReLU activation function.
+The first SAGEConv layer projects the input features into a lower-dimensional hidden space, and the subsequent layers iteratively refine these representations.
+The final layer maps the learned residue-level representations to the number of metal types, followed by a softmax activation function that generates the classification probabilities for each metal type.